sjna-casys/sjna-casys.github.io/_pages/about.md

 I am currently 	a PhD student in the School of Computing at [Korea Advanced Institute of Science and Technology (KAIST)](https://kaist.ac.kr) advised by Prof. [Jaehyuk Huh](http://calab.kaist.ac.kr:8080/~jhuh).
 Prior to KAIST, I received my bachelor's degree in Computer Science Engeenering <strong>SUMMA CUM LAUDE</strong> at [Sogang University](https://sogang.ac.kr).

-My research interests in computer architecture and security include trusted execution environment support for accelerators (GPUs, NPUs), Multi-GPU architectures.
+My research interests lie in GPU architecture, trusted computing, heterogeneous systems, distributed computing, and systems for machine learning.
+My current research focuses on building secure architecture to provide the trusted execution environment(TEE) on accelerators such as GPUs, and NPUs with low-performance overhead.